MikeHannon/DjangoDeployment/readme.md

 exec venv/bin/gunicorn --workers 3 --bind unix:/home/ubuntu/{{myRepoName}}/{{projectName}}.sock {{projectName}}.wsgi:application
 ```

-*REMINDER: myRepoName is the name of the repo you cloned in, projectName is the name of the folder that was used when you ran the django-admin startproject command.
+***REMINDER****: myRepoName is the name of the repo you cloned in, projectName is the name of the folder that was used when you ran the django-admin startproject command.
 This folder is sibling to your apps folder.*

 Here's what's actually happening:
 1. `runlevel`s are system configuration bytes (just use 2,3,4,5 as stated on the start, stop)